 Intra-Cytoplasmic Sperm Injection (ICSI) is performed instead of regular In Vitro Fertilization (IVF).
 With ICSI, the eggs are retrieved the same as if you were doing conventional IVF.
-However, the eggs and the sperm are then fertilized in the laboratory, by direct injection of a single sperm into each egg.
+However, the eggs (fresh or previously frozen) and the sperm are then fertilized in the laboratory, by direct injection of a single sperm into each egg.
 Three days later the resulting embryos are simply placed into your uterus with no surgery, just as with IVF.
 Extra embryos are frozen for later attempts at pregnancy.

 A variety of abnormalities can cause male infertility.
 Sperm can be completely absent from the ejaculate (azoospermia) or present in low concentrations (oligospermia).
 Sperm may have poor motility (asthenospermia) or have an increased percentage of abnormal shapes (teratospermia).
 There may also be functional abnormalities, which prevent the sperm from binding to and/or fertilizing the egg.